 Depending on the nature of a brain injury, its severity, and how it’s treated, permanent damage that results in mild, moderate, or severe impairment is possible.
 The most common long-term effects of a brain injury include memory loss, mood swings, impaired language skills, loss of sensation in the body’s extremities, impaired cognitive function, partial paralysis, and degenerative conditions.

-Take Legal Action with Krzak Rundio Law Group Today
+Take Legal Action with Krzak Rundio Gorman, Injury Attorneys Today

 Our experienced brain injury lawyers will take the appropriate steps to gather the appropriate evidence, find necessary expert witnesses, and build a case that can prove the severity of your brain injury.